robinozer/chefs-table/README.md

 #### Title: Home Page – Access the restaurant's home page ####

-Description: A visiting user should be able to successfully view the restaurant´s home page and play.
+Description: A visiting user should be able to successfully view the restaurant's home page.

-Precondition: the user need to be present on either the Home page or the Booking page already.
+Precondition: access to URL to the website.

 Assumption: the visiting user is using a supported browser with existing internet connection.